Joomla-Gears/buildfiles/phing/README.md

 ### Including other extensions in your package

-If you want to include extensions other than the component, modules and plugins (and FOF 3 and Strapper) built by the Common Phing Script you will need to override the `component-packages` target. *Do not override any other target involved in package building*.
+If you want to include extensions other than the component, modules and plugins (and FOF 3) built by the Common Phing Script you will need to override the `component-packages` target. *Do not override any other target involved in package building*.
 The dependencies must be added BEFORE the `package-pkg` dependency.
 For example: